hasharray/hasharray/_tutorials/javascript/tracking-outbound-forms-and-links-with-google-analytics.md

 Google Analytics actually supports plugins which can be used to extend its capabilities.
-These plugins can be written by anyone but Google does provide a few themselves and and one of these is called "autotrack" which does everything we need.
+These plugins can be written by anyone but Google does provide a few themselves and and one of these is called *autotrack* which does everything we need.

 The autotrack plugin is actually a collection of plugins which deal with automatic and